season-lab/bluepill/README.md

 Exception handling requires a workaround for the current GDB server implementation.
 When you need to pass an exception to the application just send a `wait` command right after you receive the exception message, then disconnect and reconnect IDA to BluePill, which meanwhile will put the execution on hold in response to the command.

-*We apologize for the incompleteness/minimalism in the documentation.
-We wanted to release the code as soon as possible while we keep working on the docs and on making the interfaces smoother :-)*

 ### Authors
 * Daniele Cono D'Elia ([@dcdelia](https://github.com/dcdelia)) - design